Your expert guide: the best museums in Mexico

 Museo Anahuacalli

-The museum is built almost entirely of local volcanic rock and is an impressive building before you even begin to consider the fabulous collection within.
+The museum is built almost entirely of local volcanic rock and is impressive in itself before you even begin to consider the fabulous collection within.

 As an added bonus, there is an enormous chamber with a number of Rivera’s mural sketches that can hold one’s attention for hours.